How to Count Macros for Weight Loss

 Carbs

 Sugar and starch are digestible forms of carbohydrates while fiber isn’t.
 This means that the body isn’t able to break down fiber to produce energy.
-For each gram of digestible carbohydrate the body produces about 4 Calories of energy.
+For each gram of digestible carbohydrate, the body produces about 4 calories of energy.

-Foods rich in carbohydrates in potatoes, rice, oats, fruits, vegetables, and sweet treats.
+Foods rich in carbohydrates are potatoes, rice, oats, fruits, vegetables, and sweet treats.
 On a weight loss diet, try to get most of your carbohydrates from whole foods rather than processed foods.
+This is because processed foods tend to be higher in sugar and low in fiber, a combination that works against your weight loss efforts.

 Protein

-Similar to carbohydrates, each gram of protein yields 4 Calories of energy.
+Similar to carbohydrates, each gram of protein yields 4 calories of energy.
 Protein plays multiple roles in the body including growth, maintenance, and repair of body tissues, synthesis of hormones, enzymes, and antibodies, and transport of molecules like cholesterol.

 It is recommended that about 20 to 35% of your energy should come from protein.
 However, protein recommendations vary with age, gender, goals, and state of health.
+While most people get enough protein in their diets, they tend to consume most of it with heavier meals such as lunch and dinner.

 On a weight loss diet, it might be beneficial to try and incorporate protein at all or most of your meals including breakfast and snacks.
 High-protein meals help to keep you full for longer after meals because protein is one of the slowest digesting nutrients.